CloudIaCLabs/proxyserver/README.md

-# Build yourown VPC with pulic and private networks and ProxyServer in AWS Cloud using terraform by Cloud IaC Labs <br />
+# Build yourown VPC with pulic and private networks and ProxyServer in AWS Cloud using terraform by Cloud IaC Labs <br/>

-# Install aws cli & setup your Secure shell auth
+# Install aws cli & setup your Secure shell auth <br/>
-# Install terraform [terraform --version]
+# Install terraform [terraform --version] <br/>

-# make sure to update "variables.tf" with your account specific parameters, as well as validate default values #
+# make sure to update "variables.tf" with your account specific parameters, as well as validate default values # <br/>
-### Don't forget to un-comment sections where you updated ###
+### Don't forget to un-comment sections where you updated ### <br/>

 # Comment and/or un-comment main.tf section depending on your registered domain status/Domain registar #